 Ear

-In some situations, the eardrum can tear or be cut due to sports or an insertion of an object in the ear.
+In some situations, the eardrum can tear or be cut due to sports or the insertion of an object in the ear.
 While holes in the ear often heal without surgery, sometimes, a tympanoplasty may be required.
 A tympanoplasty can be done to reconstruct or repair the eardrum.

 Mouth